» Index Page

 To celebrate the 50th anniversary there were two special draws.
 The first marked the 50th anniversary of their sale.
 There were

-extra winners including 5 £1 million.
-The second anniversary draw was held on the 1st June 2007 where there was 5 £1 million winners
+extra winners including five one million.
+The second anniversary draw was held on the 1st June 2007 where there was the same amount

 to celebrate the 50 year anniversary of the first draw (in those days when you purchased them they had to wait 6 months before being included